-The efforts and resources that a similarly situated company or institution, as applicable, would use for its own internally discovered [compounds/assets] of similar commercial potential and similar stage of development, taking into consideration the likely timing of the entry into the market, any patent and other proprietary position and issues of safety and efficacy.
-(Trustees of the University of Pennslyvania and Biontech Pharmaceuticals GMBH Collaboration & License Agreement, §1.20).
+The efforts and resources that a similarly situated [company] or [institution], as applicable, would use for its own internally discovered [technology] of similar commercial potential and similar stage of development, taking into consideration the likely timing of [the technology’s] entry into the market, any patent and other proprietary position and issues of safety and efficacy.
+(Trustees of the University of Pennslyvania and BioNTech Pharmaceuticals GMBH Collaboration & License Agreement, §1.20).

 A conformity in fulfilling official requirements.
 (Merriam Webster Dictionary).